midtown-ai/glossary/glossary/p.md

 # Policy

- In [Reinforcement Learning], ...
+ In [Reinforcement Learning], a policy is a function that takes for input a state and outputs an action.

+ In the case of Deep RL, a policy function is an artificial neural network.

  State to action function !
- * Strategy of agent in pursuit of gaol
+ * Strategy of agent in pursuit of goal
  * Policy is optimal if its expected reward >= any other policy for all state

  Policy types